dhbrand/Projects/Notes/january.md

                 iii. puma gives err output; need to fix wrapper and republish
         c. working with rdooley on using Agave inside R
                 i. rlang-sdk should allow file transfer to dataframe inside R
+        d. optmizing the way to filter constant continuous covs
+        e. tested passing command arguments to R scripts
+        f. turned profreg by month into single function
+                i. easily edit the laucher file for changes to hybrid jobs ii.  will be able to subin inbreds changing 1 line

 3. General Notes
         a. tring to stand most of the day....sitting 20 min/hr
+        b. get directories to print correctly